Supporting Access to Trade and Enterprise for All

 There can, in our opinion, be no doubt that both in the UK and abroad, recent years have seen an increase in financial hardship for many people.
-Whether rightly or wrongly the blame is often directed at the banks, government policy, multinational corporations or work-shy citizens.
+Whether rightly or wrongly the blame is often directed at the commercial banks, government policy, multinational corporations, new immigrants or work-shy citizens.
 Whatever the root cause our research as shown that the underlying issues always seem to revolve around three key areas; currency, contracts and markets.

 i.
 Currency: From the Far East, to Southern Africa, to South America.
 In recent years citizens of different countries in these regions and beyond have been plunged into poverty as a direct result of currency manipulation and speculation by outsiders.
 In most cases these economies have never recovered and the ordinary people continue to suffer the consequences.